yeoman/generator/doc/base.md

   - `as` The context value to use when runing the hooked generator
   - `args` The array of positional arguments to init and run the generator with
-  - `options` The hash of options to use to init and run the generator with
+  - `options` An object containing a nested `options` property with the hash of options to use to init and run the generator with

 ### Examples:

     // $ yo webapp --test-framework jasmine
     this.hookFor('test-framework');
     // =&gt; registers the `jasmine` hook

+    // $ yo mygen:subgen --myargument
+    this.hookFor('mygen', {
+      as: 'subgen',
+      options: {
+        options: {
+          'myargument': true
+        }
+      }
+    }

 ### Params: